Captain Thunderbolt: Death and speculation

 On 25 May 1870, after allegedly robbing travellers near the Big Rock, Ward was shot and killed by Constable Alexander Binney Walker at Kentucky Creek near Uralla.
 His capture and death followed a difficult pursuit of several miles through rough terrain.

 The bushranger had spent his last few hours in and about the Royal Oak Inn, close by Split Rock, at Church Gully.
 There is much to support a contention that his judgement at that time was impaired by alcohol.
 Publican John Blanch, served the outlaw's last drinks at gun point.
 Thunderbolt ignored Eliza Blanch's warning to get away, the traps were in sight.

 Ward's body was identified at a magisterial inquiry the next day by the gunshot wound on the back of his left knee, as well as by his height, hair and eye colouring, and moles and warts noted in the Police Gazette Reward Notice in the aftermath of his escape from Cockatoo Island.
 Additionally, three witnesses testified under oath that they could personally identify the body as that of Fred Ward: his former accomplice William Monckton, a fellow Mudgee employee named George William Pearson, and Senior Sergeant John George Balls who had worked on Cockatoo Island during Ward's incarceration there.

 Hundreds flocked to see the body and a large sum was raised by the local community as a gesture of appreciation for Constable Walker.
 Walker, along with several others, was eventually awarded a silver medal for bravery.

 It has been speculated Ward did not die at Kentucky Creek on 25 May 1870, with some people believing another man died instead.
 In March 2010, the NSW Legislative Council went so far as to demand the release of archival records relating to Ward's death, a motion introduced by Nationals upper house whip Rick Colless.
 These alternative theories surrounding Ward's death, however, are believed to lack credibility, with the 2010 parliamentary standing order described as frivolous by some historians.

 Birth of Frederick Wordsworth Ward Jnr

-Ward's relationship with Mary Ann Bugg had ended late in 1867, so he was perhaps unaware that Mary Ann Bugg gave birth to his namesake in August 1868.
+Ward's relationship with Mary Ann Bugg had ended late in 1867, so he was perhaps unaware that she gave birth to his namesake in August 1868.
 Frederick Wordsworth Ward Jnr took the surname of his stepfather although by occupation he walked in the shoes of his birth-father.
 He became a groom and later a horse-trainer, and died unmarried as Frederick Wordsworth Burrows in 1937.